sts10/medic/readme.markdown

 3. Export your KeePass database to a CSV file (In KeePassXC: `Database` menu > "Export to CSV...")
 (Heads up, this file includes your passwords, so be careful).
 4. Lock your KeePass database.
 5. Install Medic using instructions above.
-6. Run Medic by entering the following command: `medic -h=pwnedpasswords.txt -dw <my-exported-database>.csv`.
+6. Run Medic by entering the following command: `medic -a=pwnedpassword_hashes.txt -dw <my-exported-database>.csv`.
 Note any compromised passwords and change them ASAP.
 7. When finished, securely delete that exported CSV file.
 If on MacOS, run `srm <my-exported-database>.csv`.
 On Ubuntu-based Linux distributions, try `shred -ufv --iterations=60 <my-exported-database>.csv`.
 Your sensitive data should now be safely deleted, but feel free to securely delete Medic itself if so inclined.

 ## Running tests